ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 * HybridSystem treatments
   * Azure AD Identity Protection configured to alert on detected identity-based and sign-in risks
-  * Azure AD PIM provides JIT privileged access
+  * Azure AD Privileged Identity Management provides JIT privileged access
   * Leverage built-in Azure AD / Office 365 Role Groups to implement a robust RBAC model
   * All Azure AD and Office 365 logs are centralised into a single Log Analytics workspace
   * Standard Operating Procedures (SOPs) are provided for administrators